magic-wormhole/magic-wormhole/README.md

 ## Library

 The `wormhole` module makes it possible for other applications to use these code-protected channels.
-The current release only includes blocking/synchronous support, but a future release will include async/Twisted libraries too.
+This includes blocking/synchronous support (for an asymmetric pair of "initiator" and "receiver" endpoints), and async/Twisted support (for a symmetric scheme).
 The main module is named `wormhole.blocking.transcribe`, to reflect that it is for synchronous/blocking code, and uses a PAKE mode whereby one user transcribes their code to the other. (internal names may change in the future).
-There are distinctive sides: one `Initiator`, and one `Receiver`.
+The synchronous support uses distinctive sides: one `Initiator`, and one `Receiver`.

 The file-transfer tools use a second module named